 This show provides examples of:

 - Action Girl: McCall.
-Despite being much smaller than Hunter, she was just as active in fights and or chasing down criminals on foot — often in high heels.
+Despite being much smaller than Hunter, she is just as active in fights and or chasing down criminals on foot — often in high heels.

 - The Alleged Car: Any car driven by Hunter either is this, or becomes this during the episode.
 Sometimes it is literally falling to pieces.
 Because of his reputation for wrecking cars, the police department will always give him the worst vehicle available.
 On the occasions where he, through luck or trickery, can obtain a new car, he will invariably get in a car chase and wreck it.

 - By-the-Book Cop: Sgt.
 Bernie Terwilliger thinks Hunter is a disgrace for the department and never fails to point out any time he breaks a rule.
 Unfortunately, Terwilliger is not that good a detective himself.
-In the second season, he gets transferred to Internal Affairs, a job which brings him into frequent confrontation with Hunter, before being Put on a Bus in the third season as his actor, James Whitmore, Jr., had begun working behind the scenes as a director.
+In the second season, he gets transferred to Internal Affairs, a job which brings him into frequent confrontation with Hunter, before being Brother Chucked in the third season as his actor, James Whitmore, Jr., had begun working behind the scenes as a director.

 - Catch Phrase: Hunter's "Works for me".

 - Chase Scene: Most episodes have several, both by car and by foot.

 - Cowboy Cop: Hunter has this reputation among his colleagues, and some journalists.

 - Da Chief:

 - Hunter's immediate superiors in the first season, Captain Lester Cain and Captain Dolan, view him as a dangerous loose cannon and a Cowboy Cop, and threaten to take his badge away.

 - His captains in later seasons, Captain Wyler in season 2 and Captain Charlie Devane in season 3 on, tend to have a more sympathetic attitude to Hunter.
 Despite frequent irritation over Hunter's insubordination and liberal attitude to the regulations, they tolerate this (up to a limit) because of his good results.
 They will do their best to keep Hunter in line — with varied success.

 - Dirty Harriet: McCall often goes undercover as a streetwalker or callgirl, especially during the first season.

 - Every Car Is a Pinto: Car chases often end with one car catching fire and/or exploding.